HardlyDifficult/Tutorials/Chapter2.md

 <hr></details>
 <details><summary>Why not use an animation instead?</summary>

 You could.
-There are numerious ways to create animations and effects - in this tutorial we cover a few different approaches just for the experience.
+There are numerous ways to create animations and effects - in this tutorial we cover a few different approaches just for the experience.

 We will be introducing Unity 'animations' later in this tutorial.